Josh Burns (politician): Early life

-Politics
+Career

-Burns ran as the Labor candidate for the seat of Caulfield in the 2014 Victorian state election and gained a 4.9% swing against Liberal incumbent David Southwick.
+Burns ran as the Labor candidate for the seat of Caulfield in the 2014 Victorian state election and gained a 4.9-point swing against Liberal incumbent David Southwick.

 At the 2019 federal election, Burns contested the new seat of Macnamara, whose boundaries were almost identical to Melbourne Ports, following the retirement of Michael Danby, who had been the MP for Melbourne Ports since 1998.

 Burns was preselected as the Labor candidate for the seat in 2018.
 The preselection process was controversial, with a number of members claiming that Danby invited only a fraction of the members of the branch.
 The unsuccessful candidate, Mary Delahunty accused the branch of working against her because she was the only woman and only non Jewish person running for preselection.

 The election was considered to be a three-cornered contest as both the Liberal Party and the Greens viewed themselves as a realistic chance of winning the seat from Labor.
-At the election Burns increased Labor's primary vote and won the seat with a two-party-preferred swing of 5.04% in his favour, against Liberal candidate Kate Ashmor.
+At the election Burns increased Labor's primary vote and won the seat with a two-party-preferred swing of 5.04 points in his favour, against Liberal candidate Kate Ashmor.

 Burns serves as a member of the Parliament's Joint Statutory Committee on Human Rights and on the House of Representatives Standing Committees on Environment and Energy and Communications and the Arts.

-In 2020, Victorian state MLC Adem Somyurek was expelled from the Labor Party after accusations of branch stacking, Somyurek claimed that Burns was among those Labor MPs who "offer him fealty and can expect his protection in return."
+In 2020, Victorian state MLC Adem Somyurek was expelled from the Labor Party after accusations of branch stacking.
+Somyurek claimed that Burns was among those Labor MPs who "offer him fealty and can expect his protection in return."
 Burns denied the claim and there was no record of Burns being involved in Somyurek's schemes.

+In 2022, he was reelected as MP for the division of Macnamara.
+He sought reelection for a third term at the 2025 Australian federal election.
+Following his reelection in the 2025 federal election, Burns was named Special Envoy for Social Housing and Homelessness in the second Albanese ministry.

+Political views and positions

+Burns is a member of the Labor Right faction.

-Burns has been an outspoken advocate for strong climate action within the Labor caucus, and has criticised Labor colleague Joel Fitzgibbon for urging Labor to be less ambitious on climate action.
+Burns has been a strong advocate for addressing climate change within the Labor caucus, and has criticised Labor colleague Joel Fitzgibbon for urging Labor to be less ambitious on climate action.

-Burns has also been an outspoken advocate for refugees, moving a motion in Parliament urging the Federal Parliament to free refugees being held in onshore and offshore detention.
+Burns has also been an advocate for refugees, moving a motion in parliament urging the government to free refugees being held in onshore and offshore detention.

-Burns has called for Australia to significantly increase its supply of public and social housing, and enshrine housing as a human right, in a research paper published with The McKell Institute.
+Burns has called for Australia to significantly increase its supply of public and social housing, and enshrine housing as a human right, in a research paper published by The McKell Institute.

+Burns is a strong supporter of Medicare, Australia's universal healthcare scheme and supports the increased use of bulk billing for GP visits.

 In 2021, Burns called for the date of Australia Day to change, arguing it was a divisive date given it marks the beginning of atrocities committed against Indigenous Australians.
 Burns called for the date to be changed following the implementation of an Indigenous reconciliation and recognition referendum and an Australian republic referendum.